MarianneHolbie/holbertonschool-simple_shell/README.md

 * Handle the “end of file” condition (Ctrl+D)

 At the end our simple shell had to handle:
-* errors
+* Errors
-* command lines with arguments
+* Command lines with arguments
-* the PATH
+* The PATH
-* the exit built-in
+* The exit built-in
-* the env built-in, that prints the current environment
+* The env built-in, that prints the current environment

 ### Output